bmidget/kohana-assets/readme.md

-# JS and CSS assets library for Kohana
+# JS and CSS assets libaray for Kohana 3.3

-- Compile and serve js, css, and less files
-- For Kohana 3.2.x

 ## Create an assets object